MYP Community Project Description

 Objective D: Reflecting

-- The culmination must be an oral presentation by each student to an audience with 6-10 minutes for individuals and 10-14 minutes for groups of up to three, 3-5 minutes per student in the group.
+Students will identify a goal to address a need in the community and have the option to work alone, or in small groups of up to three students, to plan and execute their year 3 community service project.
+The culmination must be a practiced oral presentation by each student to an audience of 6-10 minutes for individuals and 10-14 minutes for groups of up to three, 3-5 minutes per student in the group.

 Presentations/Resources/Documents for Scholars & Families: